Progressive Alliance of Socialists and Democrats: History

 In 2007, the Socialist Group was the second largest group in Parliament, with MEPs from all but two member states, Latvia and Cyprus.
 However, the 2009 European election saw a reduction in the number of PES MEPs returned from 2004.
 The group sought additional members in the Democratic Party of Italy, which was not affiliated to the PES in 2009.
-By the conclusion of the 2004–2009 parliamentary term, the Democratic Party had 8 MEPs in the Socialist Group (coming from the Democrats of the Left), but also had 8 MEPs in ALDE Group (coming from the Daisy).
+By the conclusion of the 2004–2009 parliamentary term, the Democratic Party had 8 MEPs in the Socialist Group (coming from the Democrats of the Left), but also had eight MEPs in ALDE Group (coming from the Daisy).
 The Democratic Party is a big tent centre-left party, strongly influenced by social democracy and the Christian left, and had MEPs who were former Christian Democrats or had other political views.
-So a new and more inclusive group name had to be found.
+As such, a new and more inclusive group name had to be found.

 The group was going to be named Alliance of Socialists and Democrats for Europe (ASDE) but this was seemed too similar to Alliance of Liberals and Democrats for Europe (ALDE).
 The name Progressive Alliance of Socialists and Democrats was suggested on 18 June by group president Martin Schulz and it was renamed on 23 June 2009.
 The English abbreviation was initially unclear, being variously reported as PASD, S&D Group or PASDE.
 Dissatisfaction by Socialist MEPs towards the new name led Martin Schulz to admit that the name was still under consideration and that the group was to be referred to as the "Socialists and Democrats" until a final title was chosen.
 On 14 July 2009, the first day of the constitutive session of the 2009–2014 term, the full formal group name was Group of the Progressive Alliance of Socialists and Democrats in the European Parliament and the abbreviation was S&D.

 The S&D Group joined the Progressive Alliance upon its official foundation on 22 May 2013 and is a member of the organisation's board.
 The group was formerly an associated organisation of the Socialist International.